 Major variations are subject to the same procedures for giving notice and making objections and representations, as a premises licence application.

 A premises licence holder may apply to the Licensing Board for the transfer of the premises licence.
+This is known as a section 33 transfer.

 A person other than the holder of a premises licence may within 28 days of the occurrence of any of the events below, apply to the Licensing Board for the transfer to that person of the premises licence.
+This is known as a section 34 transfer.

 Those events referred to are: